python-control/python-control/doc/xferfcn.rst

 Continuous and discrete-time signals can be represented as a normed linear space with the appropriate choice of signal norm.
-For continous time signals, the three most common norms are the 2-norm and the :math:`\infty`-norm:
+For continuous time signals, the three most common norms are the 1-norm, 2-norm, and the :math:`\infty`-norm:

 .. list-table::
    :header-rows: 1